SahilBh01r1769/aws-audio-transcription-sentiment/README.md

 ```powershell
 sam validate --template-file .\infra\template.yaml
 ```

-The template has passed basic SAM validation.
-The deployed application itself was built and iterated on directly in AWS before the architecture was documented in SAM.

 `ws_message` uses `amazon-transcribe` and `awscrt`; Lambda packages containing those dependencies should be built in a Linux-compatible environment.